appcelerator-developer-relations/appc-sample-ti510/README.md

 ![cardview](docs/cardview.png)

+> **NOTE:** There are a few [known issues](https://jira.appcelerator.org/issues/?filter=17132) with CardView, most prominently of which is that at the moment contentPadding and cardCornerRadius ignore the default unit and use pixels.
+This will be addressed in the next patch release.

 #### Sample
 The *CardView* tab demonstrates all of the different properties that you can use.
 It also discusses how `cardUserCompatPadding`, `cardPreventCornerOverlap` and `cardMaxElevation` determine how the cards look on Android 4 and older using the AppCompat library.
 Read more about these important properties in the [Android Reference](http://developer.android.com/reference/android/support/v7/widget/CardView.html).